 Ministère de l’intérieur—Search bar to find your procedure

-Préfecture de police—My least favorite site for its lack of clarity, but a necessary evil
+Préfecture de police (Paris)—My least favorite site for its lack of clarity, but a necessary evil

 After setting up my appointment by phone call, I received two documents (other than my convocation) through email: